Do you accept unsolicited submissions?

 What about simultaneous submissions?

 Why not?
-Who are we to stand in your way?
-Just let us know that you’ve sent your work elsewhere, as well.
-And if another publication accepts it before we do, we’d appreciate it if you’d tell us as soon as possible.
+We publish only one story a month and we cannot hope to publish all the great stories we receive, so we have to let some of them go.
+We don’t want to make you wait for us, so simultaneous submissions make sense.
+Just let us know that you’ve sent your work elsewhere and, if another publication accepts it before we do, we’d appreciate it if you’d tell us as soon as possible.

 What are you looking for?